Garage Security: 8 Tips for Safeguarding Your Cars and Tools

 - Consider an alarm system- You might even get a rate reduction on your homeowner’s (as well as your classic car) insurance.

-- Make your stuff harder to steal – Tools should be secured in heavy, hard to remove/move (and locked) tool cases; ideally, cases permanently fixed to hard points such as the floor or workbenches.
+- Make your stuff harder to steal - Tools should be secured in heavy, hard-to-remove/move (and locked) tool cases; ideally, cases permanently fixed to hard points such as the floor or workbenches.
 Locked cabinets bolted to the wall studs work well.
-Garage doors should have heavy metal lock bars and other such devices to make them difficult to open for an unauthorized user.An eye bolt drilled into a concrete floor provides a secure anchor point for a chain to keep your bicycle (or motorcycle) where it belongs.
+Garage doors should have heavy metal lock bars and other such devices to make them difficult for an unauthorized user to open.
+An eye bolt drilled into a concrete floor provides a secure anchor point for a chain to keep your bicycle (or motorcycle) where it belongs.

-- ID your stuff – Mark vehicles (as well as expensive tools/equipment) with a punch, Dremel tool or some such in a not-visible/hard to access place so that if the vehicle (or tools/equipment) is stolen and found later on, the cops will know it was stolen and also, you can prove it is yours
+- ID your stuff — Mark vehicles (as well as expensive tools/equipment) with a punch, Dremel tool or some such in a not-visible/hard-to-access place so that if the vehicle (or tools/equipment) is stolen and found later on, the cops will know it was stolen, and also, you can prove it is yours.

 worth of tools.
 Read your policy carefully – and confirm the details with your agent.
-It’s also smart idea to do a full inventory of everything you have – with pictures or video for back-up in the event you do get robbed and need to verify the extent of your loss.Similarly, be absolutely sure your vehicles – especially antique/collectible vehicles – are fully insured for their specific value (what’s known in the business as an “agreed value” policy).
+It’s also a smart idea to do a full inventory of everything you have – with pictures or video for backup if you get robbed and need to verify the extent of your loss.
+Similarly, be sure your vehicles – especially antique/collectable ones – are fully insured for their specific value (what’s known in the business as an “agreed value” policy).
 That means if your vehicle is stolen and not recovered, you will receive the previously agreed-upon value listed in your coverage.
 No haggling after the fact over what it was worth.
-Related point: Many of us neglect to update our policies as we update our cars – or as the retail market value of the car changes.
-If you recently had your car professionally re-painted, for instance, you should make sure your policy/coverage reflects that.
-Be sure the “agreed value” is up to date – and not based on what the car was worth five years ago, when you first took out the policy.
+A related point: Many of us neglect to update our policies as we update our cars – or as the retail market value of the car changes.
+If you recently had your car professionally re-painted, you should ensure your policy/coverage reflects that.
+Be sure the “agreed value” is up to date, not based on what the car was worth five years ago when you first took out the policy.

 SOME BONUS TIPS TO CONSIDER:

 - Most modern garage doors have a physical lock that can be engaged to impede the up and down movement of the door.
-When you go on vacation or leave your home for an extended trip, engage this lock.
+When you go on vacation or leave your home for an extended trip, engage in this lock.
 You can even go as far as unplugging the garage door opener power cord.
 Both of these methods would prevent the use of a stolen remote opener or the use of a spoofed signal.

 - Just as you would change out the door locks on a newly purchased house, you should also change the remote opener codes and keypad codes for the garage door opener.
 Look up the website of the manufacturer for instructions.